 Local councils across England and Wales tend to have different systems and requirements for different licences.
-And when it comes to pavement licences, some require you to obtain planning permission for a change of use.
+Many operate the so-called Fast Track pavement licence scheme, first introduced during the COVID pandemic – if you are applying under this scheme then you don’t need to apply for planning permission.
+However, if you are applying under other legislation, for example the Highways Act 1980, some councils require you to obtain planning permission for a change of use.
 So when you make your application, make sure you ask about planning, too.

 Your premises licence

-But before you make your pavement licence application, you should check to see if your premises licence contains any conditions stopping you serving alcohol outside.
-If this is the case, you don’t really want to waste your time and money applying for a licence that you will not obtain.
+Before you make your pavement licence application, you should check to see if your premises licence contains any conditions stopping you serving alcohol outside – but don’t despair if it does.

 If this is the case, your pavement licence application could end up being heard in front of a licensing committee.